 Using the subject water rights for ISF purposes will require the CWT McKinley Shares to be left in the stream at the McKinley Ditch headgate and administered past other downstream diversion structures.
 BBA has identified the need for potential modifications to two existing diversion structures, as well as additional measuring devices to enable the water commissioner to administer this change.
 (1) The McKinley Ditch diversion currently consists of a temporary earthen dam constructed in the Little Cimarron River channel to back water into the ditch, and in mid-to late summer, the earthen dam sweeps the stream.
 (2) The Collier Ditch diversion, located about 1.75 miles downstream from the McKinley Ditch, consists of a 3' concrete dam across the Little Cimarron that diverts water into the ditch, resulting in a downstream dry-up point.
 The dam has the ability to bypass water, but there is no way to measure the amount of water passed at the structure.
 The Trust has initiated conversations with the water commissioner and shareholders in both the McKinley and Collier Ditches.
 CWCB staff anticipates working with the Trust, DWR and the shareholders to ensure the CWT McKinley Shares left in the river are measured to the satisfaction of the water commissioner and shareholders.
-Preliminary discussions with the DWR indicate that this proposal will be administrable.
-DWR also indicated its agreement that this proposal will be administrable by approving a temporary lease on August 19, 2013 of the CWT McKinley Shares to CWCB for ISF use under section 37-83-105(3), C.R.S.
-(2013).
+DWR indicated that this proposal will be administrable through its August 19, 2013 approval a temporary lease of the CWT McKinley Shares to CWCB for ISF use pursuant to section 37-83-105(3), C.R.S.
 The approval established terms and conditions under which the lease could be implemented with no injury to other water rights.